bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Reduce HTTP Requests</h4>

-Next to file size, the number of HTTP requests a website makes is one of the largest performance pitfalls.
+<p>Next to file size, the number of HTTP requests a website makes is one of
+the largest performance pitfalls.
 Each time a request is made to the server the page load time increases.
-Some request have to finish before others can start, and too many request can bloat the server.
+Some request have to finish before others can start, and too many request can bloat the server.</p>

 <h4>Combine Like Files</h4>

-One way, and perhaps the easiest way, to reduce the number of HTTP requests is to combine like files.
+<p>One way, and perhaps the easiest way, to reduce the number of HTTP
+requests is to combine like files.
 Specifically, combine all of the CSS files into one and all of the JavaScript files into one.
-Combining these files then compressing them creates one, hopefully small, HTTP request.
+Combining these files then compressing them creates one, hopefully small, HTTP request.</p>

 ```
  1  <!-- Bad -->